Musubi-ai/Musubi/README.md

 With Musubi, you can:

-🕸️ Extract text data from the most websites in common structures and transform them into markdown style.
+🕸️ Extract text data from most websites with common structures and transform them into markdown format.

-🤖 Deploy AI agents to help you find out moderate parameters to crawl website and implement crawling automatically.
+🤖 Deploy AI agents to help you find optimal parameters for website crawling and implement crawling automatically.

 📆 Set schedulers to schedule your crawling tasks.

-🗂️ Manage crawling configurations for each websites conveniently.
+🗂️ Manage crawling configurations for each website conveniently.

 We've also developed a CLI tool that lets you crawl and deploy agents without the need to write any code!